CalebClauson/text-rpg/README.md

 ## Level System

-The player now has a level based progression system tied to experience gained from combat.
+The player has a level based progression system tied to experience gained from combat.

 Player stats such as health and attack can increase on level up, allowing future encounters to scale with progression.